 For neurodivergent individuals with autism or ADHD, rocking and wrapping can be particularly beneficial:

-• Self-Stimulatory Behavior: Rocking, in particular, mimics self-stimulatory behaviours often used by neurodivergent individuals for self-regulation.
+• Self-stimulatory behaviour: Rocking, in particular, mimics self-stimulatory behaviours often used by neurodivergent individuals for self-regulation.

 Symbolic Rebirth and Integration